 - The text adheres to the stylistic and bibliographic requirements outlined in the Author Guidelines.

-- Author will upload Cover letter to the editor, Authorship statement and COI disclosure
+- Author will upload Cover letter to the editor, Authorship statement and COI disclosure, also for each author separately.

 - When uploading revised version, author will upload a file with replies to reviewers.
 Revisions in text should be marked yellow.

 Submission of manuscript

 Submission of manuscript is online, via this link.
 For additional information please contact the journal secretary Marija Raguž.
 All manuscripts undergo a single-blinded peer review process.
 Manual sections regarding submission process can be found here.

 Anyone named as an author should have made a significant contribution to the overall design of the study or the execution of the work described (Author Submission Statement).

 Individuals who simply provided assistance, e. g., supplied facilities, strains or reagents, or who critiqued the paper, should not be listed as authors, but may be recognized in the Acknowledgement section.

-Corresponding author has authority to act on the all other authors behalf in all matters pertaining to publication of the manuscript.
+Corresponding author has the authority to act on the behalf of all other authors in all the matters pertaining to the publication of the manuscript.

-All authors are obliged to fill in AA/CT form and submitt it at the time of the manuscript submission.
+All authors are obliged to fill in the AA/CT form and submit it at the time of the manuscript submission.
 Submission will not be sent to review until AA/CT forms of all listed authors are uploaded.

 Base on ICMJE recommendations, authorship is based on the following 4 criteria: